juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 HDD to HDD
 HDD to SSD
 SSD to SSD
+M.2 to M.2
-Same Size or Bigger Destination.
+Same Size or Bigger.

-A) Create a System image Backup
+A) Create a System image Backup Always.
-Mouse Right Button click in Windows Taskbar / StartUp logo, Control Panel / System and Security / File History Connect External USB3.0 drive formatted in NTFS
+Mouse Right click Button in Windows Taskbar / StartUp logo, Control Panel / System and Security / File History Connect External USB3.0 drive formatted in NTFS
 click: System Image Backup.